 Faith, as clarified by Paul, Luther, and others, is not a set of beliefs.
 Faith is a risk of our entire lives upon something not seen with eye or mind.
 For Paul, Luther, and many others, "faith" means trusting in the trustworthiness of the Final Reality that we all confront.
 Faith is not simply content for the mind.
 Faith is a motion of the core of consciousness, constituting the life of the whole self.
 Faith is a deep response of our profound humanness.
 Faith is a "Yes" answer to such questions as these: Does the Source and Tomb of our existence love us?
 Is Final Reality doing all things well, or is this Final Upagainstness indifferent (or perhaps hostile) to us?
-Does Reality forgive us all our "unrealism" and offer us a genuine fresh start in a glorious "authenticity"?
-Christian faith answers in our core existence and with our body's actions a response of "Yes" to such questions about Final Reality's trustworthiness.
-Again, this "Yes" answer is not given by the mind only, but by the core of our consciousness.
+And does Reality forgive us all our "unrealism" and offer us a genuine fresh start in a glorious "authenticity"?
+With our core existence, Christian faith answers "Yes" to these questions about Final Reality's trustworthiness.
+This "Yes" answer is not given by the mind, but by a movement of our deep conscious freedom.
+The mind created its beliefs after not before this conscious leap of faith.

-Also, such faith is not a rational conclusion based on some other truth; such faith is a core relation to Reality that precedes all thinking about faith or about the consequences of living this faith.
-All our attempts to give a rational description of faith are time-specific and therefore limited descriptions-words that may be useful for a time and place, but inadequate to hold the Eternal relatedness that faith is.
+Therefore, Christian faith is not a rational conclusion based on some other truth; faith is a core relation to Reality that precedes all thinking about faith or about the consequences of living this faith.
+All our attempts to give a rational description of faith are time-specific and, therefore, limited descriptions-words that may be useful for a time and place, but inadequate to hold for all time the Eternal relatedness that faith is.
 Faith is a leap into the full face of Absolute Mystery.
 Thus faith can only serve as the starting point for all other acts of thought and body.
 Faith is a risk of our entire being in the fundamental either-or of living.
 Either Reality is against us.
 OR Reality is for us.

-There cannot be a rational justification for this faith, yet this faith is not antiintellectual.
-Human reason a part of the reality being trusted.
-This does not mean that all the products of reasoning are trustworthy, but that our natural capacity for rational appropriation of what is true is an aspect of the "creation of the Creator," where "Creator" means that Final Reality we face in every event.
-The issue with regard to faith and reason is this: does faith use reason faithfully for the purposes of faith, or must faith bow to reason for some sort of justification of faith?
+There cannot be a rational justification for faith, yet faith is not anti-intellectual.
+Human reason a part of the Overall Reality being trusted.
+This does not mean that all the products of reasoning are trustworthy, but that our natural capacity for rational appropriation of what is true is an aspect of the "good creation" of that trustworthy "Creator" we face in every event of our lives.
+So the core issue with regard to faith and reason is this: does faith use reason faithfully for the purposes of faith, or must faith bow to reason for some sort of justification of faith?

 Any confidence for living the life of faith comes in the fruits of having opted to live the faith alternative.
 Many of those who have opted for faith have claimed that the life of faith has been given to them by Reality.
-We choose faith, but faith is not a human invention.
+We do choose to live faith, but faith is not a human invention.
 Faith is a basic part of the created cosmos that is given along with the cosmos itself.
-In other words, faith is the only realistic option for living.
-Every other option is a disaster working its way to some hell of despair.
-Reflections like these are an expression of the confidence that faith is experienced to be.
+In other words, faith is the one and only realistic option for living.
+Every other option is a disaster working its way toward some hell of despair.
+Reflections like these are an expression of the confidence that Christian faith is experienced to be.
+Faith means a joining with the Reality that cannot be defeated.
+Such faith appears in other than Christian religions and in secular articulations as well.